Recover, Recharge, and Regroup for Fall

 • Have coffee/tea breaks with friends and family.

-• Meet up and have a socially distanced coffee/tea break.
+• Meet up for a coffee/tea break.

 • Set up a virtual coffee/tea break.